This year, Easter is Sunday, April 16.

-His first Easter, four-month old Julian slept through the whole thing, but when he got his first taste of modern American celebrations of this holiday, Julian never looked back.
+His first Easter, four-month old Julian slept through the whole thing, but once he got his first taste of modern American celebrations of this holiday the following year as a determined toddler, he never looked back.
 Since he is not actually Christian, his experience of Easter was limited to the hunting of plastic and hard-boiled eggs.
 And hunt he did.

-It was so much fun, that I realized we should be doing this in the backyard whenever boredom strikes.
+The egg hunting was so much fun, I realized we should be doing this in the backyard whenever boredom strikes.
 The more the merrier, so this might be something to suggest when your relatives are visiting.
 A little fresh air is good for everyone.

 So the activity of the day is to conduct an age-appropriate treasure hunt for pre-verbal toddlers.

 - three or four of the same object, such as golf balls, tennis balls, or plastic eggs.
 (We use lemons from our backyard tree).

 - small gift bag

 - Place objects in a grassy area in plain view.